 - When collaborating on documents, cell comments help communicate ideas, problems, and questions.
 They make the document review/understanding process smoother and faster for everyone involved.

 - After entering the text as a comment and then clicking on any cell again, the comment gets hidden, but the red flag or comment indicator remains.

 - Right-clicking on cell and selecting ‘Show/Hide Comment’ enables to show or hide the comment associated with that cell.

-- Then click to select the comment box and we will see sizing handles appear on sides and corners of a box.
+- Then click to select the comment box, and we will see sizing handles appear on the sides and corners of a box.

 - Now keep the mouse cursor over the border of the comment box and then click and drag the comment box to another location.

 We can see that some comments are overlapping, so we drag them to another location using the above method of moving and resizing a comment.

 - Right-clicking on the cell and clicking ‘Edit Comment’ in excel can help to make changes in a comment.

 - A comment associated with a cell can be deleted by right-clicking on the cell and selecting ‘Delete Comment’ in excel.

 - To format a comment, we first make a comment editable using ‘Edit Comment’ in excel.
 Then highlight the text that you wish to format.
 Right-click on the selected text and click ‘Format Comment.’
 This will open a ‘Format Comment’ dialog box.
 Any changes can be made to apply a different format to the text.
 Let’s say we want to make some text bold and blue using ‘Font Style’ and ‘Color’ dropdown list: